Physician Assistants/Associates (PAs) are amazing professionals who can do many things, but there are some things we cannot do (nor do we want to ?).

 While physician assistants can do many things, they cannot perform all the duties of a medical doctor.
 For example, physician assistants can assist in surgery, but we cannot perform surgery.

-Physician assistants do not become PAs as a stepping stone on their path to becoming medical doctors.
+Physician assistants do not become PAs as stepping stones on their path to becoming medical doctors.

 PAs are not unhappy being called physician assistants unless they have a fragile ego, in which case they should have become doctors.